zcattacz/alasql_wiki/Getting-started.md

         var res = alasql.queryArrayOfArrays(
             'SELECT [1] AS 0,[1]+[2] AS [1] FROM ? d WHERE [0]>2016', [data]);
 ```
-This feature can be used as filter for arrays.
-Compare:
+This feature can be used as filter for arrays:
 ```js
         // Same filter
         var res1 = alasql.queryArrayOfArrays('SELECT * FROM ? a WHERE [0]>2016', [data]);